canonical/operator-workflows/terraform-compliance/README.md

 - Charm modules declare the mandatory variables and outputs.
 - Product modules declare the mandatory variables (`juju_controller`, `proxy`, `logging-config`, `risk`) and outputs (`models`, `metadata`).
-- Remote module sources are pinned to a tag or commit.
-A pinned ref may be a commit SHA or any tag ending in a semver suffix (`tf-X.Y.Z`, `vX.Y.Z`, `<product>-X.Y.Z`, or a bare `X.Y.Z`).
-Bare semver tags are accepted because a dependency may live in a repository that does not yet follow CC008's own tag-naming convention; enforcing that repository's tag naming is outside this checker's scope — only that the ref is pinned (not a floating branch) matters here.
+- Remote module sources declare a `?ref=...` (or a registry `version`).
+A ref can be named anything — Terraform/git impose no required shape on tags, so this checker does not try to validate ref naming.
+It only rejects the small set of conventional default/floating branch names CC008 explicitly calls out (`main`, `master`, `trunk`, `develop`, `development`, `head`, matched case-insensitively).
+Any other ref value, including a bare semver tag from a dependency that does not follow CC008's own `tf-X.Y.Z`/`vX.Y.Z` convention, is treated as pinned.

 A module is treated as a product module when any of its files declares a `module` block; otherwise it is treated as a charm module.
 Component modules